 Included in your Paris Pass package is:

-Paris Museum Pass – free entrance to over 55 of Paris’ world famous museums and monuments.
+Paris Museum Pass – free entrance to over 60 of Paris’ world famous museums and monuments

-Paris Attractions Pass – free entry to Paris’ best attractions including a Seine River Cruise, Musée Grévin, Tour Montparnasse and even a Wine Tasting experience!
+Paris Attractions Pass – free entry to popular attractions including a Seine River Cruise, Musée Grévin, Tour Montparnasse and even a Wine Tasting experience!

-Paris Visite Pass – free unlimited travel on the metro, buses and RER within central Paris.
+Paris Visite Travelcard – free unlimited travel on the metro, buses and RER within central Paris covering zones 1-3

-Skip The Lines – at a selection of the busiest museums and attractions in Paris
+Fast Track Entry – skip the lines at a selection of the busiest museums and attractions in Paris

 Special Offers – exclusive offers at shops and restaurants in central Paris.